By Eric Vandenbroeck and co-workers

 practices apply those principles to different domains (sometimes with

-contains allusions to both-provides an illustration of those principles; the
+text, although it contains allusions to both-provides an illustration of

 First, the Scripture